Rathu883/Technical-Training-Project/README.md

 Whether you're a seasoned quiz enthusiast or a newcomer looking for a fun and educational challenge, our Quiz Game is sure to provide hours of entertainment and mental stimulation.
 So, gear up, enter your name, and let the quizzing begin!
 Are you ready to prove your knowledge and become a quiz champion?

-# Technology used
+ # 1.Technology used:
 The Quiz Game, which is tailored for the specific purpose of hosting engaging quiz contests, is powered by the versatile C programming language.
 C programming is known for its efficiency, flexibility, and ability to create high-performance applications, making it an ideal choice for developing this interactive quiz system.

 Here's an overview of the technology stack used in the Quiz Game:

-1. **C Programming Language:** C is the core technology driving this quiz game.
+**1.1 C Programming Language:** C is the core technology driving this quiz game.
 Its low-level capabilities and high-performance characteristics allow for efficient processing of user input, question generation, and scoring.

-2. **User Interface (UI):** The user interface of the quiz game can be designed using C's console-based capabilities.
+ **1.2 User Interface (UI):** The user interface of the quiz game can be designed using C's console-based capabilities.
 The input for the player's name and the display of scores and other information are all managed through C's console functionalities.

-3. **Question Database:** To ensure a diverse range of questions, a question database can be implemented, possibly using file I/O in C. This database stores questions, options, and correct answers, which are then fetched during the game.
+ **1.3 Question Database:** To ensure a diverse range of questions, a question database can be implemented, possibly using file I/O in C. This database stores questions, options, and correct answers, which are then fetched during the game.

-4. **Game Logic:** C programming facilitates the implementation of the game's logic, including tracking the player's progress, checking answers, and determining when a player advances to the next round or completes the game.
+**1.4 Game Logic:** C programming facilitates the implementation of the game's logic, including tracking the player's progress, checking answers, and determining when a player advances to the next round or completes the game.

-5. **Randomization:** To make the quiz more interesting, questions can be randomized from the database for each round.
+**1.5 Randomization:** To make the quiz more interesting, questions can be randomized from the database for each round.
 C's random number generation functions can be used for this purpose.

-6. **Data Storage:** C can be employed to create data structures to store player names, scores, and other relevant information.
+**1.6 Data Storage:** C can be employed to create data structures to store player names, scores, and other relevant information.
 These data structures can be used to update and display scores and player names at the top of the screen.

-7. **Round Management:** C's control structures can be used to manage the three rounds of the quiz, ensuring that each round contains the specified number of questions.
+**1.7 Round Management:** C's control structures can be used to manage the three rounds of the quiz, ensuring that each round contains the specified number of questions.

-8. **Timer:** If desired, a timer functionality can be added to the game to add a time element to each question.
-C's time-related functions can be used for this purpose.

 In summary, the Quiz Game is built using C programming, leveraging its robust capabilities to create an engaging and interactive quiz contest experience.
 The technology stack ensures smooth user interaction, dynamic question selection, and effective scoring while maintaining a user-friendly interface for players to enjoy.

-# system architecture
+# 2.system architecture
 Let's break down the system architecture for the Quiz Game, designed to facilitate quiz contests.
 The architecture consists of three main components: Front-End, Back-End, and Database.

-###  Front-End:
+###  2.1 Front-End:

 The front-end component is responsible for user interaction, displaying information, and collecting user input.
 In this text-based game developed in C programming, the front-end would include the following aspects: